InternLM/InternEvo/README.md

     👋 join us on <a href="https://discord.gg/xa29JuW87d" target="_blank">Discord</a> and <a href="https://github.com/InternLM/InternLM/assets/25839884/a6aad896-7232-4220-ac84-9e070c2633ce" target="_blank">WeChat</a>
 </p>

+### Latest News 🔥

+- 2024/01/17: To delve deeper into the InternLM series of models, please check [InternLM](https://github.com/InternLM/InternLM) in our organization.

 ## Introduction

 InternEvo is an open-sourced lightweight training framework aims to support model pre-training without the need for extensive dependencies.
 With a single codebase, it supports pre-training on large-scale clusters with thousands of GPUs, and fine-tuning on a single GPU while achieving remarkable performance optimizations.
 InternEvo achieves nearly 90% acceleration efficiency during training on 1024 GPUs.

 Based on the InternEvo training framework, we are continually releasing a variety of large language models, including the InternLM-7B series and InternLM-20B series, which significantly outperform numerous renowned open-source LLMs such as LLAMA and other leading models in the field.

 ## Quick Start